Tuwaiq-Academy-Training/project02/README.md

 you can test your program by sending requests from your mobile, or by hardcoding an ip address for each request you send to simulate different users.

+## Conclusion

-Please don't hastate to contact your instructors for questions have fun and good luck :)
+Please don't hastate to contact your instructors for questions
+have fun and good luck :)